SalomePlatform/shaper/src/SketchPlugin/doc/SketchPlugin.rst

 Constraints are available and viewable during sketch creation or editing.

-The goal of constrains creation is to fix a sketch geometry, i.e. set degrees of freedom to zero.
+The goal of constraints creation is to fix sketch geometry, i.e. set degrees of freedom to zero.

 If all degrees of freedom are eliminated, the sketch is fixed and displayed with green color.